aishaalishehri/DA_Projects/README.md

 This project aims to provide a summary about E-commerce company customers.
 When they made a revenue by which browser, os, and etc. To help company know more about their customers to increase their revenue.

 ### Data Source
-The company data are from these files: online_shoppers_intention.csv, Regions.csv, Browser.csv, and Operating Systems.csv
+The company data are from these files: online_shoppers_intention.xlsx, Regions.xlsx, Browser.xlsx, and Operating Systems.xlsx

 ### Tools
 - Excel - Data Cleaning and Analysis